highscrren-dotcom/paperhands/cli/README.md

 **Positionals:** path to an ideas `.jsonl` file (required) — one idea per line, exact shape `{ "id": number, "ts": number, "symbol": string, "direction": "LONG"|"SHORT"|"NEUTRAL", "author": string }` — and an **optional config `.json`** with the shape `{ "gridAxes"?: ISimulatorGridAxes, "reportOrder"?: "sharpe"|"sortino"|"pnl"|"recovery" }`.
 Both files are validated **before any work starts** — a structure mismatch (including an unknown config key) aborts the run with an error naming the field.
 No config → an empty object → the engine defaults.
 Ideas of other symbols are filtered out by the engine, so one shared feed serves any `--symbol`.

-Under the hood: one candle pass per idea to the grid's longest hold (lazy chunked fetch through the exchange, persist cache first), flood dedupe (one idea per author per direction per 8h), EVERY author traded (no ban — the engine reports the raw per-author track graded **inside each point's own hold window**; there is no `minAuthorTrack`/`minAuthorHitRate` threshold — that 0/1 step was removed so userspace filters on the continuous `hitRate`), production slot semantics (one open position per author), time-based Sharpe/Sortino over daily equity buckets, per-metric buckets with their own winners and author tracks — nothing is aggregated across metrics.
+Under the hood: one candle pass per idea to the grid's longest hold (lazy chunked fetch through the exchange, persist cache first), flood dedupe (one idea per author per direction per 8h), EVERY author traded (the engine grades every author on the raw per-author track **inside each point's own hold window** and bans none — userspace filters on the continuous `hitRate`), production slot semantics (one open position per author), time-based Sharpe/Sortino over daily equity buckets.
+The result is a single report bucket — `result.reports.reports` (grid point reports, sorted by `reportOrder`), `result.reports.best` (the four ranking winners), and `result.reports.tracks` (author tracks).
+Each track line is self-contained (`{holdMinutes, profitLockPercent, hardStopPercent, trailingTakePercent, author, ideas, hits, hitRate}`) for grep/jq without a join.
 With `--verbose` every lifecycle callback (`onIdeas`, `onProfiles`, `onAuthorsTrained`, `onGridPoint`, `onRanking`, `onDone`) is logged to the console as it fires, so long runs show progress.
 Exchange via `simulator.module` (see convention above).

 </details>